-- " the director must be a non-executive - " not to be a substantial shareholder of the company or otherwise associated directly with a substantial shareholder of the company - " not to be a material supplier to the company or otherwise directly with a substantial shareholder of the company
+- " the Director must be a non executive: - " not to be a substantial shareholder of the Company or otherwise associated directly with a substantial shareholder of the Company; - " not to be a material supplier to the Company or otherwise directly with a substantial shareholder of the Company.

-Despite not having a majority of independent directors, the board believes its level of broad management skill and experience, financial skill and deep understanding of the construction industry allow it to guide and direct the company in an appropriate manner.
+Despite not having a majority of independent directors, the Board believes its level of broad management skill and experience, financial skill and deep understanding of the construction industry allow it to guide and direct the Company in an appropriate manner.
+It is the Board's intention to appoint another independent Director in the current financial year.

-Prior to listing on the ASX on the 17th December 2004 the board established an Audit and Risk Committee, Occupational Health Safety and Environmental Committee, Nomination Committee and a Remuneration Committee.
+Prior to listing on the ASX on 17 December 2004 the Board established an Audit and Risk Committee, Occupational Health, Safety and Environmental Committee, Nomination Committee and a Remuneration Committee.

-Each committee has a charter which is published on the company's website.
-The number of meetings held and directors' attendances are disclosed in the Directors' Report on page 7.
+Each committee has a charter which is published on the Company's website.
+The number of meetings held and directors' attendances are disclosed in the Directors' Report on page 14.

-Under the constitution of the company the non-executive directors are appointed for a three year term and, upon expiry of the term are entitled to stand for re-election at the relevant annual general meeting.
-The only exception to the three year term is in the first year of the company whereby the term of the directorship expires at the first annual general meeting.
+Under the Constitution of the Company the non executive directors are appointed for a three year term and, upon expiry of the term are entitled to stand for re-election at the relevant Annual General Meeting.
+The only exception to the three year term is in the first year of the Company whereby the term of the directorship expires at the first annual general meeting.
 This applies to all directors except the Managing Director.

-The four directors whose term expires at the first annual general meeting have offered themselves for reelection at the first annual general meeting.
+The four directors whose term expires at the first Annual General Meeting have offered themselves for re-election at the first Annual General Meeting.